vuApp360 Dashboards

 - Service Map introduces an interactive graphical representation of service interactions, including 3rd party services.
 It provides real-time insights into service status, alerts, and latency, enhancing incident response and facilitating a detailed analysis of individual service performance.

-- API Transaction delves into the specifics of transactional performance, visualizing RED metrics over time.
+- Transaction delves into the specifics of transactional performance, visualizing RED metrics over time.
 With the ability to analyze latency distribution, slow traces, and failed traces, this tab provides a nuanced understanding of API transactions.

 - Analyze Errors offers a detailed analysis of errors, including occurrences over time, error messages, and insights into failed hosts, API transactions, and traces.
 This tab streamlines the identification and resolution of errors for improved application reliability.